ADAS Level 2 Explained: How It Works, Features & Benefits

 • Adaptive Cruise Control: Maintains a set speed & distance from other vehicles.
 It automatically accelerates and decelerates the vehicles

-• Lane Keeping Assist: Keeps vehicle within its lane, reducing the risk of accidental lane departures.
+• Lane Keeping Assist: This ADAS feature keeps vehicle within its lane, reducing the risk of accidental lane departures.

 • Traffic Jam Assist: Makes driving less stressful by automatically managing speed, distance, & steering in traffic jams